 Being conscious of the needs of others

-Creating a safe space for your teams to demonstrate authenticity
+Creating a safe space for your teams to demonstrate authenticity and honesty

 Although self-awareness can be uncomfortable, messy, and possibly anxiety-inducing, avoiding this work by placing pride ahead of growth will undoubtedly stifle your success as a leader.